 3) The rise of the synthetic diamond industry.

 Will this adversely affect Sarine Technologies?
-First we must understand if it will be a threat to the real diamond industry.
+First, we must understand if it will be a threat to the real diamond industry.
 There are two schools of thought from what I have read (recently there are some discussions made in Value Buddies forum).

 1st school of thought (Pose no threat)

-On the one hand, there is an argument that both real and synthetic diamonds are complementary, and natural fancy colour diamonds & higher quality white diamonds’ prices (like natural pearls & top tier natural emeralds) will only increase (read here):
+On the one hand, there is an argument that both real and synthetic diamonds are complementary, and natural fancy colour diamonds & higher quality white diamonds’ prices (like natural pearls & top-tier natural emeralds) will only increase (read here):

 - Natural diamonds are players in an economy of rarity, which synthetic diamonds could never be.
 The rarity of diamonds is the wind in the sales of the new trend of turning diamonds into an asset that may help us to preserve wealth.

-Unlike the rubies, emeralds, and sapphires market, whereby the synthetic market for these gems matured years ago and is now larger than the natural equivalent, in the case of diamonds, gem-quality synthetics currently represent only about 1-2% of the global diamond jewelry market. (read here)
+Unlike the rubies, emeralds, and sapphires market, whereby the synthetic market for these gems matured years ago and is now larger than the natural equivalent, in the case of diamonds, gem-quality synthetics currently represent only about 1-2% of the global diamond jewellery market. (read here)

 - The technology to produce larger gem-quality diamonds has not yet advanced to the point where the industry can afford to significantly undercut the price of a natural equivalent.

-- Even as prices come down and distribution improves, the synthetic diamond market share will be unlikely to get anywhere near that of the other aforementioned synthetic gems, as the market that is primarily driven by bridal; and when it comes to bridal in particular, there seems to be a discriminatory desire for natural stones (thanks De Beers).
+- Even as prices come down and distribution improves, the synthetic diamond market share will be unlikely to get anywhere near that of the other aforementioned synthetic gems, as the market that is primarily driven by bridal; and when it comes to bridal, in particular, there seems to be a discriminatory desire for natural stones (thanks, De Beers).
 As stated by De Beers: “It is not a symbol of eternal love if it is something that was created last week.”

 - Lower-priced synthetics may actually have an adverse effect on a diamond’s appeal.

 Accordingly to De Beers, the company has developed devices that can detect synthetic diamonds (read here).
 A quick search on the internet revealed that it is indeed difficult to differentiate lab made CVD diamonds from real natural diamonds.
-However, CVD synthetic diamonds currently on the market can be unambigously identified only by combination of two advanced test methods; UV-fluorescence microscopy and photoluminescence spectroscopy. (read here).
+However, CVD synthetic diamonds currently on the market can be unambiguously identified only by the combination of two advanced test methods; UV-fluorescence microscopy and photoluminescence spectroscopy. (read here).

 2nd school of thought (Threat to the natural diamond industry)